ksauzz/cassandra-multi-node/README.markdown

 # Cassandra multi node setup script for single host.

-_Tested cassandra 1.1.3 on OSX and Ubuntu 12.0x_
+_Tested cassandra 1.2.3 on Ubuntu 12.0x only_

-(cassandra 1.1.3 needs the patch. https://issues.apache.org/jira/browse/CASSANDRA-4494)

 The script make nodes as follows: